ParadigmFoundation/gov-portal-spec/README.md

 # Background

-Conceptual topics helpful for working with this project, beyond the assumed knowledge of basic Ethereum topics.
+Conceptually helpful topics and other background info required to work with this project.
+This document assumes familiarity with basic Ethereum concepts such as contracts, signatures, transactions, `web3.js`, providers, and MetaMask.

 ## Token curated registry